 In this section, PG&E provides an update on the nineteen consensus Smart Grid metrics approved by the Commission in Decision 12-04-025.
-PG&E continues to supports the Commission position that these consensus metrics will provide parties and the Commission with information that will allow for better understanding of PG&E's Smart Grid investments and provide the foundation for moving forward with Smart Grid investments.
+PG&E continues to support the Commission's position that these consensus metrics will provide parties and the Commission with information that will allow for better understanding of PG&E's Smart Grid investments and provide the foundation for moving forward with Smart Grid investments.